 A study showed that apple cider vinegar has whitening effects on teeth due to its active ingredient acetic acid.
 This ingredient helps to maintain the acidity of your mouth and acts as a disinfectant.
 However, a study also showed that vinegar may have softening effects on your teeth.
 Hence it is strongly advised to limit the use of this remedy to just a few times a week.

 To use apple cider vinegar as a whitening agent for your teeth, mix a little amount of it with water and swish it around in your mouth for several minutes.
-However, make sure to rinse your mouth with plain water afterwards.
+However, make sure to rinse your mouth with plain water afterward.
 This will make sure that any remains of apple cider vinegar are washed off.

 It is true that regular cleaning and brushing has no substitute to maintain oral hygiene.
 However, eating vegetables regularly can help to maintain your oral hygiene along with your general body health.

-This remedy is mainly a step to prevent you from any agony due to adverse health of your body, mainly your teeth.
+This remedy is mainly a step to prevent you from any agony due to the adverse health of your body, mainly your teeth.

 It is a famous rumor that celebrities use strawberries to whiten their teeth.
 Strawberries have natural antioxidant properties that prevent your teeth from succumbing to oral hygiene problems.
 However, strawberries alone do not contribute to the whitening of your teeth.
 It is your complete balanced diet that plays a major role.

-A direct way to use strawberries such that you do not have to expose your body to chemicals internally, is by pairing them up with baking soda.
+A direct way to use strawberries such that you do not have to expose your body to chemicals internally is by pairing them up with baking soda.
 Smash up some fresh strawberries and mix them up with baking soda to form a paste.
 Gently brush your teeth with this paste for whitening properties.
-However, due to effects of overuse of baking soda, limit this practice to just a few times a week.
+However, due to the effects of overuse of baking soda, limit this practice to just a few times a week.

 Even consumption of other healthy foods like yogurt, sweet potatoes, carrots, mushrooms, celery, etc. can help maintain the health of your teeth and gums.